Cost-saving initiatives in business can help offset rising expenses or falling profits.

 - Managing routine customer service inquiries

 Before adopting a new technology solution, do a cost-benefit analysis to confirm that the benefits of automation will outweigh the cost of investment.
-If you determine that an automation solution is in order but you’re tight on cash, consider whether you should seek financing resources such as a business credit card to cover the cost of your investment.
+If you determine an automation solution is in order but you’re tight on cash, consider whether you should seek financing resources to cover the cost of your investment.

 5. Use Outsourcing to Cut Payroll Costs